McNepp/QApplicationContext/README.md

       {"summary", "&propFetcherAggregator"}
     }));

-### Binding target-properties to source-properties of other members of the ApplicationContext
+## Binding source-properties to target-properties of other members of the ApplicationContext

 In the preceeding example, we used a reference to another member to initialize of a Q_PROPERTY with a type of `QType*`, where `QType` is a class derived from `QObject`.